This article’s purpose is to provide advice about the correct toothbrushing technique and other useful tips to maintain healthy teeth and gums.

 Don’t be afraid to ask your dentist or hygienist.

 They have the most up-to-date and evidence-based knowledge about oral health; therefore they are well-equipped to give you the best advice tailored to your dental health needs.

 Generally speaking, it is best to choose a toothbrush which has a small head.
 It is easier to get to hard-to-reach areas with it, e.g. the back of the mouth.
 The texture of the bristles shouldn’t be harder than medium, ideally, a soft-bristled toothbrush is the best choice.

 The plaque we aim to clean off our teeth is soft; hence you don’t need a hard toothbrush to remove it.
 If you ‘scrub’ too hard and use a hard-bristled toothbrush you can damage your gums (causing your gums to recede) and your teeth (abrasion – grooves appear on the neck of the teeth).

 Remember, once the plaque hardens on your teeth and becomes calculus (tartar), you won’t be able to remove it, and you can do real damage to your gums and teeth if you try and scrub it off.

 Using dental products made of biodegradable material is a great step towards helping our planet.
-The market for these products is growing; it is fairly easy to find them in the shops or online (for example thehumble.co, or even Amazon – these website sells a wide variety of them).
+The market for these products is growing; it is fairly easy to find them in the shops or online (for example thehumble.co – these website sells a wide variety of them).